stefankolpacoff/stefankolpacoff/README.md

 ### <div align="center">🚀 A little more about myself 🚀<div/>

 <div align="left">
-    - 🔭 I’m currently working on React web and mobile apps <br/>
+    - 🔭 Currently working on React web and mobile apps <br/>
+    - 💻 Open for new opportunites <br/>
     - 🎁 I’m learning new things everyday <br/>
     - 💾 Freelance [Dev, Data, GIS] consultant <br/>
     - 💚 I like hiking, cooking, gaming and much more. <br/>